1.

 -f

-Print directory contents in exactly the order in which they are stored, without attempting to sort them.
+Print directory contents in exactly the order in which they are stored,

 --full-time